 - Return the meatballs to the sauce and stir to coat thoroughly.

-What to serve with Swedish meatballs?
+How to serve Swedish meatballs?

 The K sounds like a 'sh' when it stands before an ö - Shöttbüllar.

-Lindgren was the children's book author (remember Pipi Longstocking?) who liked to let her main characters eat one or two Köttbullar in her books). 😋
+Lindgren was the children's book author (remember Pipi Longstocking?) who liked to let her main characters eat one or two Köttbullar in her books).

 - Standing mixer with a paddle attachement (optional)